rahulsolanki001/vector-lens/README.md

 Understand the structure of your embedding space.

-- UMAP or t-SNE projection
+- UMAP or t-SNE dimensionality reduction
-- **2D and 3D modes**
+- **2D and 3D projection modes** — toggle without re-projecting
-- HDBSCAN clustering (auto-detect clusters + noise)
+- HDBSCAN clustering — auto-detect clusters and noise points
-- Color by payload field or cluster
+- Color by payload field or cluster assignment
-- Hover:
-  - payload preview
+- Hover: payload preview + nearest-neighbour connection lines
-  - nearest-neighbour connections
-- Click:
-  - full payload inspection in side panel
+- Click: full payload inspection in a slide-up drawer
-- Incremental projection ("Add More IDs")
+- Incremental projection ("Add More IDs") — extend an existing projection without re-running UMAP from scratch
-- HUD: point count, algorithm, dimension, timing
+- HUD overlay: point count, algorithm, projection dimensions, timing
-- **Jump from Query Debugger** — "View in Explorer" button seeds IDs and auto-projects on arrival
+- **Jump from Query Debugger** — "View in Explorer" seeds IDs and auto-projects on arrival

-Helps explain **why certain results are retrieved (or missed)**
+- Three.js point cloud with bloom post-processing

 ---